BHUVAN-MJ/Python/README.md

 # Python
-This is a file that contain the daily paractice that i did and do while learing Python Programing Language
+This is a file that contain my learing process of Python Programing Language The content or the thing that available are:
+*.The concepts that i have learned and learn in the future *.Daily practice
+*.Projects that i completed